Call for Nominations

 - A paragraph describing the larger context in which the work is of relevance, and explaining the importance of the work to the community.

 - A second paragraph indicating the strength of the technical or experimental results, and providing some quantifiable metrics (such as number of citations as measured by Google Scholar) as a measure of the impact of the paper.
 Subjective evidence of the impact is also accepted.

 The selection committee for this year’s award is composed of the following distinguished members:

-- Thao Dang, Research Director, Le Centre National de la Recherche Scientifique (CNRS), France
+- Thao Dang, Le Centre National de la Recherche Scientifique (CNRS), France

-The authors of the awarded paper will be notified by the end of February.
-They will receive a plaque at the CPS Week banquet.
-There will be a cash prize associated with the award.
+The authors of the awarded paper will be notified by the middle of April.
+There is a cash prize associated with the award.